Self-Knowledge and Discernment

 The course is structured in several parts, all of which are required for participating students:

 - 7-8 classroom meetings during the spring semester (approximately every other week)

 - 2 night weekend retreat during the spring semester

-- 17 day pilgrimage in Spain beginning 2-3 days after graduation
+- 17 day pilgrimage in Spain (or if Spain is not possible, alternate sites) beginning June 1

 Because of the unique design and intention of this course, each of the above components is required for course credit and for building community and trust among the group.
 Additionally, this course requires participants to hike for approximately 15-18 miles each day for 13 consecutive days in rugged outdoor conditions.